QuTech-Delft/cQASM-spec/README.md

 These mappings state that `data` and `qubit_reg[0]` can be used in place of `q[0]`.
 Mappings can be specified anywhere in the code, and go into effect from their declaration onwards.
 Mappings can also be overridden at any time to refer to a different resource.
 Note that while the examples are purely qubits, this works for quantum and classical resources alike.

 > JvS: mappings are here for compatibility with 1.0.
 I have extended them to allow arrays to be mapped as a whole for symmetry reasons though.

+Mappings support only static, singular indexation or a direct reference to a resource.

 Mappings do not have any semantical meaning; use of a mapping and use of the actual resource it maps to is completely equivalent.
 The AST from libQASM abstracts mappings away, though the actual identifier that was used to specify a resource will be made available as a string should an implementation wish to use this metadata.